 Finally, Watch For Signs of Over Eating

-While cat grass is a fine for most cats to consume, eating too much can cause vomiting or diarrhea.
+While cat grass is fine for most cats to consume, eating too much can cause vomiting or diarrhea.
 If your cat starts to have these symptoms, limit access to the grass and talk to your vet about other options for your pet.

 More on Cat Health